 I’ll never forget it!
 Such a treasured memory!
 You can get there, too.

 I highly recommend creating a Budget Binder for your family so you can keep track of your progress.
-It will also help you stay disciplined while you’re paying off debt.
+It will help you stay disciplined while you’re paying off debt.
 Here’s a Budget Binder I created, and it even includes a printable cash envelope template.
 I love the gold floral design!
 I also love that all the pages coordinate with each other.

 Writing it all down seems to cement the process and help you stay focused on the end goal: being debt free!